upup1904/ulysses_splits/nausicaa/UPUP_98.md

-matinee idol, only for the moustache which she preferred because she wasn't stagestruck like Winny Rippingham that wanted they two to always dress the same on account of a play but she could not see whether he had an aquiline nose or a slightly *retroussÃ©* from where he was sitting.
+matinee idol, only for the moustache which she preferred because she wasn't stagestruck like Winny Rippingham that wanted they two to always dress the same on account of a play but she could not see whether he had an aquiline nose or a slightly *retroussé* from where he was sitting.
 He was in deep mourning, she could see that, and the story of a haunting sorrow was written on his face.
 She would have given worlds to know what it was.
 He was looking up so intently, so still, and he saw her kick the